-will be beneficial to your crabs exoskeleton health.
+• Some Beach Sands work well and contain bits of seashell and natural sea salts that will be beneficial to your crabs exoskeleton health.
 Again coarser sand seems to work better than fine sugar sand.
+Keep in mind that natural beach sand may also contain sand fleas.

-- Play sand can be used as well, although it is not my first choice.
-Play sand tends to be very light (almost white) in color, more fine than all purpose sand and does not hold moisture as well.
-If you use play sand make sure that no antibacterial or anti fungal agents have been added to it.
+• "Play Sand" can be used as well, although it is not my first choice.
+Play sand tends to be very light (almost white) in color, more fine than All Purpose Sand and does not hold moisture as well.
+If you use Play Sand make sure that no antibacterial or anti fungal agents have been added to it.

 Calcium type sand often sold in pet stores for hermit crabs is not suitable for use in a crabitat.
-It is very fine, powdery and easily sticks to a hermit crabs moist abdomen not to mention it is typically expensive.
+It is very fine, powdery and easily sticks to a hermit crabs moist abdomen, not to mention it is typically very expensive.
 It is also designed to be used dry which does not allow hermit crabs to bury and successfully re-surface after they are done molting.
 One of the benefits touted for this substrate is that it clumps readily to wet waste material.
 As stated through out this section, your substrate needs to remain moist, making this sand unsuitable.

 Using moistened coconut fiber by itself in your crabitat is also poor choice as it provides molting crabs with very little protection increasing the chance of cannibalism.
 Using a mixture that is primarily sand (5 parts sand to 1 part coconut fiber) is much more protective.